-Meanwhile, for color, you need to remember the color wheel, which also means to consult what color complements another.
+The use of the right colors and combinations can help your products stand out from the shelves.
+For this, you need to acquaint yourself with the color wheel.
+This is effective in knowing which color complements another.
 Say the color of your brand is orange, according to Apartment Therapy, you need to pair it with blue.
 If it’s red, go with green.
 So on and so forth.

 For example, if your brand has a bright color, which may suggest happiness, your product packaging should reflect that too.
 If it’s on the cool side, your custom packaging should also have the same messaging.